aviart/gd-star-rating/readme.txt

   Export rating data and templates to CSV format
 * Setup:
   Upgrade and setup options
-* Security:
-  Access levels and rights used mainly for WPMU

 == Installation ==
 = Minimal Requirements =
 * PHP: 5.x.x
 * mySQL: 4.0, 4.1 or 5.x